 If you have a finger on the pulse of the uranium market, you can try to time your sells as the uranium thesis plays out.

-I can’t think of an easier and safer way to play uranium.
+I can’t think of an easier way to play uranium.
 Enjoy the returns!